Galaxy S21: When, where and how to preorder Samsung's latest phones

-This year, all three Galaxy S21 models offer full 5G connectivity, and now you don't have to pick between a smoother scrolling experience or the display's high resolution -- you can now have both at the same time.
+This year, all three Galaxy S21 models offer full 5G, and now you don't have to pick between a smoother scrolling experience or the display's high resolution -- you can now have both at the same time.

 Samsung won't make you wait very long to place your order and receive your phone.
 Preorders are open right now, and all three Galaxy S21 models are expected to start showing up in a couple of weeks, on Friday, Jan.
 29.